mindcruzer/pelican-encrypt-content/README.md

 content is encrypted with AES-256 in Python using [PyCrypto](https://www.dlitz.net/software/pycrypto/), and decrypted in the browser with [Crypto-JS](https://code.google.com/p/crypto-js/).

+This particular version will work with Python 3, but probably breaks competability with Python 2.

 ####Requirements

 - Pelican 3.6+